VHDPlus/vhdplus-website/docs/community/motor.md

 ## What you need

-This is a list of realy everything you need, but if you will do more projects, this includes a lot of essentials you will need for every project.
+This is a list of really everything you need, but if you will do more projects, this includes a lot of essentials you will need for every project.

-**Important:** This are only links for the german products.<br/>
+**Important:** This are only links for the German products.<br/>

 ### 1. Electronics
 1. [VHDPlus Core MAX10](/docs/components/vhdpcore_max10)